Federal Legislation and Regulation

 At Farm Sanctuary, we spend our lives with farm animals, and we know them as individuals.
 We would no more eat a chicken or a pig than we would eat a kitten or a puppy.
-However, we also recognize that legislation and regulation can lessen the suffering of millions — or even billions — of animals with one bill.
+However, we also recognize that legislation and regulation can lessen the suffering of millions — or even billions — of animals with one new law or regulation.